-50 Best Dessert Trucks in America for 2013
+50 Best Dessert Trucks in America

 Ice cream, waffles, shaved ice, cookies, cupcakes, donuts and everything else sweet that you can imagine being served on the move

 Even though summer might be almost over, that doesn’t mean that our sweet tooth has been satisfied.
 And even though dessert trucks might be synonymous with ice cream trucks for some, there’s a whole world of trucks out there selling everything from sweet waffles to cupcakes to cookies.
 And even if it’s chilly out, who’s to say that we’re not allowed to eat ice cream?
 There’s no better way to make the summer last just a little bit longer.

 Long before kimchi tacos, years before anybody thought to make burgers and banh mi curbside, or wear costumes and serve Indian food, in 1956, brothers Jim and Bill Conway rigged an old truck with an ice cream machine, mixed in green food coloring, and set out in West Philly to sell soft-serve and celebrate Saint Patrick’s Day.
 It was late winter, and the story goes, they sold out.
 So it was Mister Softee was born.